 And it doesn’t have to end there, we even see some course creators move into selling their courses to larger enterprise organizations.

 Now, selling thousands of seats in one fell swoop sounds fantastic but it doesn’t happen overnight and comes with its own set of challenges.
 Advanced security becomes a priority for course creators, and as larger businesses require additional access and want their learners divided into cohorts, we see Course Creators creating independent Thinkific websites (or instances) for each of their larger clients.

 I can hear a few people saying, ‘I didn’t know that was possible.’
 Well, it is, and it can be a great way to provide immersive, white-labeled learning experiences to larger clients.
 The good news?
 Your success is our success.
 And the Thinkific Plus team is here to help you at every step of the way.

 B2C vs. B2B: What’s the difference?

 Ok, so we’ve covered the blueprint, and hopefully, the journey up the mountain is becoming a little more clear and a lot less hazy.
-Now, let’s take a look at some of the differences between the B2C and B2B business models and discover some of the areas you might have to adjust your current business.
-To break it down, we’ve worked with course creators to build a 10 step process to guide you along the way.
+Now, let’s take a look at some of the differences between the B2C vs. B2B business models and discover some of the areas you might have to adjust your current business.
+To break it down, we’ve worked with course creators to build a 10-step process to guide you along the way.